 1) Kayvon Thibodeaux, Oregon

 Easily the most physically imposing of all the top defensive ends in the 2022 NFL Draft, George Karlaftis combines size, power, and explosion to be a dominant defensive lineman.
-Explosion feels like a particularly apt word given how he exploded onto the college football scene as a true freshman at Purdue.
+The Grecian Goliath measures in at 6’4″ and 275 pounds and is one of the strongest defensive ends in this upcoming class.

-Standing at 6’4″ and 275 pounds, the assumption is that Karlaftis wins with strength alone.
-On the contrary, he is deceptively athletic for his size and combines speed with a high motor to finish plays.
+Given his size, the assumption is that Karlaftis wins with strength alone.
+On the contrary, he is deceptively athletic for his size.
+He’s adept at combining speed with a high motor to finish plays.
 Furthermore, Karlaftis has the ability to play both inside and out, making him extremely versatile.
 In addition, it further increases his value as one of the top defensive ends in the 2022 NFL Draft.

 The Ohio State Buckeyes have a rich recent history of sending defensive line talent to the NFL.
 Although Zach Harrison may not be cut from the same cloth as Chase Young and the Bosa brothers, he can still be one of the top defensive ends in the 2022 NFL Draft.

-The former five-star recruit, who was ranked as the best player in the state of Ohio in the 2019 recruiting class, has yet to produce to the level of expectation statistically.
+The former five-star recruit — who was ranked as the best player in the state of Ohio in the 2019 recruiting class — has yet to produce to the level of expectation statistically.
 Last season, in his first opportunity to be the dominant leader of the defensive line, he secured only 4.5 tackles for loss and 2 sacks.
-In his two-year career, Harrison contributed just 10 tackles for loss and 5.5 sacks.
+In his two-year career, Harrison has contributed just 10 tackles for loss and 5.5 sacks.

-Nevertheless, the Buckeyes are ready to rely on their defensive end more this year following the loss of an abundance of defensive production.
-Moreover, Harrison appears to have developed physically over the offseason.
+Nevertheless, the Buckeyes are ready to rely on Harrison more this year following the loss of an abundance of defensive production.
+Moreover, he appears to have developed physically over the offseason.

 Ohio State lists him at 6’6″ and 268 pounds, and he looked impressive at Ohio State’s spring game.
 He’s demonstrated that he can win with pure size, strength, and hand violence.
 If Harrison showcases those more consistently while adding a more explosive presence, he will cement his place as one of the best pass rushers in the class.